fsprojekti/shr-mfg-robotic-arm-warehouse/README.md

 |receive buffer dock|id of dock where the package waits to be stored|
 |stack type|type of stacking algorithm to calculate optimal storage dock

-Store task process is described with flowchart
+Store task process is described with flowchart:

 #### Stacking algorithm
 Stacking algorithm calculates the optimal dock where the package will be stored.
 Optimal solution is based on certain criteria it can be simple like find the first empty dock or it can be more complex like minimizing storage time.